 - In a mixing bowl, add in the heavy cream.
 Beat until soft peaks form.

 - Add in the powdered sugar.
-Continue to beat until it becomes thick.
+Continue to beat until it becomes thick and stiff peaks form.

 - Add the whipped cream into a piping bag with a 1M tip.
 Pipe swirls on top of the cheesecake.

 - Refrigerate until ready to serve.
 Slice and serve.